Ourblissfulnest

 Wipe down excess sand dust with a tack cloth or vacuum.

-Optional Step: Distress wood for a more rugged look.
+Optional step: Distress wood for a more rugged look.

-Step 4: Stain Wood
+Step four: Stain Wood

 Apply a thin layer of wood conditioner.
 This will ensure that your stain goes on evenly and smoothly.
 Follow the product directions to allow for proper dry time.